Central Lowlands: Boundary faults

 The Southern Uplands Fault runs from the Rhins of Galloway in the west towards Dunbar on the east coast 30 mi from Edinburgh.

 Human geography

 A productive combination of fertile low-lying agricultural land and significant deposits of economically valuable coal and iron have led to the Central Lowlands being much more densely populated than the rest of Scotland.
-The major cities of Glasgow, Edinburgh, Stirling, Perth and Dundee all lie in the Central Lowlands, and over half of Scotland's population lives in this region.
+The cities of Glasgow, Edinburgh, Dunfermline, Stirling, Perth and Dundee all lie in the Central Lowlands, and over 75% of Scotland's population lives in this region.